Scientist in a lab coat holding a vial containing gibberellin solution under laboratory lights.

 What is a Gibberellin?

 What is a gibberellin?
-Is a type of plant hormone that plays a vital role in plant growth and development.
-Whether you’re a first-time cannabis seed buyer or an experienced grower, knowing gibberellins can help you optimize your crop’s performance.
-It’s a broad term that refers to a group of around 130 plant growth substances.
+It is a type of plant hormone that plays a vital role in plant growth and development.
+For both first-time cannabis seed buyers and experienced growers, understanding gibberellins can help optimize a crop’s performance.
+The term refers to a group of around 130 plant growth substances.

 Gibberellin in Biology